antalvdb/olifant/README.md

 MBLM relies on [python3-timbl](https://github.com/proycon/python-timbl) and the [TiMBL](https://github.com/LanguageMachines/timbl/) memory-based classification engine.

-Install the command-line version of TiMBL on Debian/Ubuntu systems with
+For training, the command-line version of TiMBL is required.
+Install TiMBL on Debian/Ubuntu systems with

 ``% apt install timbl``